 Blackpool Tower is a 518 foot (158 m) spectacle designed after the Eiffel Tower.
 It was built in 1894 in the Victorian era by Frank Matcham, featuring the Blackpool Tower Ballroom inside.
 Visit and you can dance a few waltzes inside or climb the stairs to the top.

 Blackpool is one of the most iconic days out you can have in England.
 You can relax on the beach, eat some candyfloss or just wander along Blackpool Pier.
+And Blackpool Pleasure Beach is known as one of the best amusement parks in England.
 If you’re anywhere up north it makes for a great day out from Manchester.

 5. England landmark: Roman Baths in Bath